Rohit1419/FastAPI-with-UV-/README.md

-# E-commerce API with FastAPI
+# CRUD Operations with FastAPI

 A professional e-commerce REST API built with FastAPI, SQLAlchemy, and SQLite.
 This project demonstrates modern Python backend development practices with proper project structure and CRUD operations.